EmberHeavyIndustries/HID2AMI/README.md

  (1) Plug the pad in adaptor #1 port

  (2) **WARNING!
 If using the wired version, either remove internal battery (suggested) or be sure it is 100% charged before connecting to your Amiga**

+ (3) Click d-pad (Hat) soon after connection to start auto-reconfiguration of the pad

  ## **HW AND SCHEMATICS**